NYCU-MAPL/CAT-3DGS-Pro/README.md

-# [Eusipco 2025] CAT-3DGS Pro: A New Benchmark for Efficient 3DGS Compression
+# CAT-3DGS Pro: A New Benchmark for Efficient 3DGS Compression

+Accpeted to Eusipco 2025

 This is the official repository for our paper:
 **[CAT-3DGS Pro: A New Benchmark for Efficient 3DGS Compression](https://arxiv.org/abs/2503.12862)**